nfdi4plants/ARC-specification/ARC specification.md

 ## Shareable and Publishable ARCs
 ARCs can be shared in any state.
 They are considered *publishable* (e.g. for the purpose of minting a DOI) when fulfilling the following conditions:

-- Investigation-level metadata contains minimally the following terms:
+- Investigation-level (administrative) metadata contains minimally the following terms:

   - Investigation Identifier
   - Investigation Title